-On the GRADE homepage10, select the tab, called the GRADE Model.
-Click on the map to use the model.
-This model can be used for single- and multiple-country analyses.
-Here, we describe these separately using panels on the left-hand side of the screen.
+On the GRADE homepage 10, select the tab, called the Model.

+To use, click on the graph.
+These tools can be used for single- and multi-country analyses.
+Input using the panels on the left-hand side of the screen.